-Some cuts can emphasize your thin or bald matches and make your hair loss obvious, while others make it less visually obvious that you’re losing hair.
+Some cuts can emphasize your thin or bald patches and make your hair loss obvious, while others make it less visually obvious that you’re losing hair.

-Easy to style and even easier to manage, a buzz cut is a perfect option if you have thinning hair.
+Easy to style and even easier to manage, a buzz cut is a perfect option if you have thinner hair.
 Because your hair is short and your skin is visible, thin patches on your scalp don’t stand out as much as they would with a longer haircut.

 A buzz cut is also a good way to deal with a receding hairline, since it makes the entire hairline less obvious by reducing the level of contrast between your forehead and your hair.

 The military-style crew cut is one of the most ideal haircuts for balding men or for men trying to make a receding hairline less obvious.
 This is because it reduces the level of contrast between your temples and the sides of your head, with the shorter, thinner sides creating the illusion of a more even hairline.